SchwabischesBauernbrot/KoboldAI-Client-Wiki/Pseudocode-in-NLP-AI:-WPP-vs-SBF.md

 [ I am: "Edward"; Husband of: "Charlotte"; Father of: "Clara", "Benny"; Gender: "Male"; Age: "37" ]

 ## W++ madness
 As mentioned in the quick explainer, W++ appears to have a great influence on instructing an AI how to behave.
-The example below, when pasted in memory while using an Opt or a Neo model, can show how the entire generation behavior of the AI can be altered:
+The example below, when pasted in memory while using a Neo or relevant model, can show how the entire generation behavior of the AI can be altered:

 [Universally Applicable Rules("Undeniable Non-Negotiable Top Priority")<br>
 {<br>